OPUS Research Assessment Framework (RAF)

 The RAF itself offers a comprehensive array of interventions, indicators and metrics to facilitate researcher assessment in RPOs and RFOs, covering a wide range of activities undertaken by researchers.
 These activities are categorized into research, education, leadership, and valorization, allowing organizations to tailor their assessment systems to their specific requirements.
 The framework encompasses two dimensions: a generic approach and a dedicated Open Science focus, ensuring the appropriate recognition and reward of both types of activities.

-The OPUS Project Revolutionizes Research Evaluation with Groundbreaking Research Assessment Framework (RAF) and Innovative Interventions (Deliverable D2.1: Pilots Put to the Test)
+The OPUS Project Research Assessment Framework (RAF) Interventions (Deliverable D2.1: Pilots Put to the Test)

 To support the implementation of the RAF, Deliverable D2.1 presents a range of interventions to be tested during the project’s pilot phase.
 These interventions, outlined in detail, offer practical support for RPOs and RFOs and can be used along with the RAF framework.
 Through pilot initiatives at three RPOs and two RFOs within the OPUS project, selected interventions, indicators and metrics from the RAF will undergo testing to ensure their effectiveness and suitability.